johnbillion/query-monitor/README.md

 # Related Tools

 Debugging is rarely done with just one tool.
-Along with Query Monitor, you should be aware of other plugins and tools which aid in debugging and profiling your website.
-Here are some examples:
+Along with Query Monitor you should be aware of other plugins and tools for debugging and profiling your website.
+Here are some recommendations:

 ## WordPress Plugins